-The 2017 Mid-year population estimates show that Gauteng remains the most populous province - 14 278 700 (25,3%).
-Gauteng contributes 33,9% to South Africa's gross domestic product (GDP) and is also one of the biggest contributors to the economy of the continent.
+The mid-year population estimates of 2022 show that Gauteng remains the most populous province - with approximately 16.9 million people (26.3%).
+Gauteng contributes 33.9% to South Africa's gross domestic product and is also one of the biggest contributors to the economy of the continent.

-Gauteng accounts for the bulk of all employees' remuneration in the country, at a whopping 47,7%, and is responsible for 50,4% of all company turnover in South Africa.
+Gauteng accounts for the bulk of all employees' remuneration in the country, at a whopping 47.7%, and is responsible for 50.4% of all company turnover in South Africa.
 Financial and business services, logistics, manufacturing, property, telecommunications and trade are some of the province's most important economic sectors.

-It is the business heart of South Africa, but it is also the shopping mecca of Africa, with 60% of tourists from the rest of the continent citing shopping as their reason for visiting the province.
+It is the business heart of South Africa, but it is also the shopping mecca of Africa, with tourists from the rest of the continent citing shopping as their reason for visiting the province.

-The population of more than 13 million people has the highest per-capita income level in the country.
+The population of more than 15 million people has the highest per-capita income level in the country.
 The province blends cultures, colours and first- and third-world traditions in a spirited mix, flavoured by a number of foreign influences.